rajeshps07/Notes/M.Tech Degree from PES University.md

 * Transformers

 The main objective of Transformers in NLP is to solve sequence-to-sequence tasks while simultaneously handling the long-range dependencies conveniently.

+### Module 4
+The last module in this M.Tech in Data Science and Machine Learning program will cover Deep Learning and Big Data.

+#### Deep Learning
+Deep Learning is a subset of Machine Learning and Artificial Intelligence.
+Artificial neural networks have emerged from the human brain’s inspiration to extract deep/high-level information from the raw input.
+This module will teach you all the concepts involved in Deep Learning.
+* Neural networks

+A Neural Network is a computing system in deep learning based on the biological neural network that makes up the human brain.
+In this module, you will learn all the neural networks’ applications.
+* Tensorflow and Keras

+TensorFlow is created by Google, which is an open-source library for numerical computation and wide-ranging machine learning.
+Keras is a powerful, open-source API designed to develop and evaluate deep learning models.
+This module will teach you how to implement TensorFlow and Keras from scratch.
+These libraries are widely used in Python for AIML.
+* Computer Vision, CNN and Applications

+In this module, we will learn how to process and work with images for Image classification using Neural Networks.
+Going beyond plain Neural Networks, we will also learn a more advanced architecture - Convolutional Neural Networks (CNN).
+* Transfer learning and Applications

+Transfer learning is a research problem in deep learning that focuses on storing knowledge gained while training one model and applying it to another model.
+This module will teach you the fundamentals of transfer learning and its applications.
+* Object detection, Siamese Networks, GANs

+Object detection is a computer vision technique in which a software system can detect, locate, and trace objects from a given image or video.
+Face detection is one of the examples of object detection.
+A Siamese neural network (sometimes called a twin neural network) is an artificial neural network that contains two or more identical subnetworks, which means they have the same configuration with the same parameters and weights.
+Generative adversarial networks, also known as GANs, are deep generative models.
+Like most generative models, they use a differential function represented by a neural network known as a Generator network.
+GANs also consist of another neural network called the Discriminator network.
+In this module, you will learn how to detect any object using deep learning algorithms; you will find the similarity of the inputs by comparing the feature vectors of subnetworks; you will be covered everything about GANs.

+#### Big Data
+The last topic in Module 4 of the M.Tech in Data Science and Machine Learning course is Big Data.
+Big Data is used for describing large and complex data sets - both structured and unstructured.
+It can be used for Fraud Protection, Machine Learning, and Product Development.
+* Hadoop

+Hadoop is a framework allowing the distributed processing of large data sets across a network of several computers with simple programming models.
+In this module, you will learn all the concepts of Apache Hadoop.
+* HDFS and Map Reduce

+HDFS stands for Hadoop Distributed File System, which is used to handle large data sets running on commodity hardware.
+It helps in storing large amounts of data sets and provides easier access.
+MapReduce is a software framework in Hadoop that allows you to write applications easily, which processes enormous amounts of data parallelly on large clusters (thousands of nodes) of commodity hardware in a reliable and fault-tolerant means.
+This module will teach you how to work with HDFS and MapReduce.
+* NoSQL and MongoDB

+NoSQL typically means a non-relational database with no SQL.
+It provides a mechanism to store data in a database in any format other than relational tables.
+MongoDB is a document-oriented NoSQL database that provides scalability and flexibility with querying and indexing.
+This module will teach you how to implement a NoSQL database using MongoDB.
+* Batch processing (Hive, HBase)

+Batch processing is a method to process large amounts of data within a specific time period.
+Hive is SQL-based, whereas HBase is NoSQL-based Hadoop technologies.
+* Real time processing (Spark, Kafka)

+Real-time processing is a method to process data within a short period of time that provides automated results.
+Spark is an open-source, unified analytics engine to process large amounts of data.
+Kafka is an open-source distributed event streaming platform, which numerous companies use for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+This module will teach everything you need to know about real-time processing using Spark and Kafka.

+### Year 2
+#### Capstone Project
+#### M.Tech Thesis